 After my Integra was stolen in November of 2002, I needed to find another car.
-Having a
+Having a friend

 who was into DSMs (Diamond Star Motors - Mitsubishi Eclipses, Eagle Talons, and Plymouth Lasers) and understanding